NearHuscarl/flutter_login/README.md

-footerBottomPadding | `double` | The footer bottom Padding; defaults to 0 if not provided. switchAuthTextColor | `Color` | The optional color for the switch authentication text, if nothing is specified [primaryColor] is used. logoWidth | `double` | Width of the logo where 1 is the full width of the login card. ; defaults to 0.75 if not provided.
+footerBottomPadding | `double` | The footer bottom Padding; defaults to 0 if not provided. switchAuthTextColor | `Color` | The optional color for the switch authentication text, if nothing is specified [primaryColor] is used. logoWidth | `double` | Width of the logo where 1 is the full width of the login card. ; defaults to 0.75 if not provided. primaryColorAsInputLabel | `bool` | Set to true if you want to use the primary color for input labels.
+Defaults to false.

 ### LoginUserType
 Enum     |   Description |